 This paper sets out a proposal to measure psychological and subjective states of wellbeing in individual and household surveys.
 In particular, it proposes a short list of seven indicators, and a module containing the relevant questions needed to construct them.
-The indicators address both endaimonic and hedonic criteria, and cover four aspects of wellbeing: 1) meaning in life; 2) the three ‘basic psychological needs’ of autonomy, competence and relatedness, following self-determination theory; 3) domain-specific and overall life satisfaction; and 4) happiness.
-The article recommends that further research explore the connections between these indicators, as well as their relationship with objective measures of disadvantage.
-While reaffirming that perceptual states should not be treated as aims of government policy, it is argued that they may provide a richer understanding of peoples’ values and behaviour – and therefore that further research on the subject could deepen our understanding of capability poverty.
+The indicators address both eudaemonic and hedonic criteria, and cover four aspects of wellbeing: 1) meaning in life; 2) the three ‘basic psychological needs’ of autonomy, competence and relatedness, following self-determination theory; 3) domain-specific and overall life satisfaction; and 4) happiness.
+The article recommends that further research should explore the connections between these indicators, as well as their relationship with objective measures of disadvantage.
+While re-affirming that perceptual staters should not be treated as aims of government policy, it is argued that they may provide a richer understanding of peoples’ values and behaviour – and therefore that further research on the subject could deepen our understanding of capability poverty.

 Citation: Samman, E. (2007).
 Psychological and subjective well-being: A proposal for internationally comparable indicators.
 OPHI Working Paper 5, University of Oxford.